 Philadelphia and New York

-Back at the FBI offices, Arnold comes back to Gordon after his meeting with Diane (Laura Dern), which didn’t go well, so they double-up this time.
+Back at the FBI offices, Albert comes back to Gordon after his meeting with Diane (Laura Dern), which didn’t go well, so they double-up this time.
 Diane lives in an awesome brownstone filled with beautiful midcentury furniture.
 She smokes constantly, has a sci-fi white blonde bob, and tells everyone fuck you a lot.
 She also makes damn good coffee.
 Diane is basically my dream woman.
 Hello, Halloween 2017.

 Cooper is her former boss, and there’s definitely bad blood.
 But the FBI needs her to assess whether he’s really the guy in South Dakota, because of “something you know about, and that’s enough about that,” as Gordon says to her.
 She flies out with the team, and Agent Tammy Preston reveals her findings about Cooper’s mismatched fingerprints.
 Oh, and there’s a pretty funny picture of Cooper/Bob, in the only known photograph over the last 25 years, outside a house he bought near Rio de Janeiro.